Danappelxx/SwiftMongoDB/README.md

 let mongodb = MongoDB(database: "test")
 ```

-By default it connects to localhost:27017 (which is what running `mongod` with no parameters does).
+By default it connects to `localhost:27017` (which is what running `mongod` with no parameters defaults to).
 If you want to connect to a different location, you can do something like this:

 ```swift